wakim/esl-pod-client/README.md

 # ESL Pod Client

-This is a hobby project to learn some concepts and tools, including:
+This is a hobby and unofficial project to learn some concepts and tools, including:

  - Kotlin language
  - MVP pattern with RxJava (not RxKotlin)